 So, I don't think the application documents gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
 They present a confused, inconsistent, picture.
-And where the documents expressly said that Mr H hadn't been advised, they said in most instances that Options hadn't advised Mr H, rather than Caledonian hadn't advised him.
+And where the documents expressly said that Mr G hadn't been advised, they said in most instances that Options hadn't advised Mr G, rather than Caledonian hadn't advised him.

-Taking account of the available evidence, I consider that, in this case, Caledonian did provide advice to Mr H on the merits of transferring his pension to the SIPP and investing in the FPI bond.
-Mr H recalls Caledonian telling him that transferring out of the AFPS was "the best thing to do" and he believed he was "receiving financial advice" from Caledonian.
-It appears more likely than not that Caledonian proactively suggested to Mr H he transfer his DB occupational pension and make the investment.
-Mr H had limited investment experience and transferred to the same SIPP, and same investment as many other consumers who Caledonian introduced.
-I don't think Mr H would have transferred his pension to a SIPP or invested it in FPI of his own volition or without a positive recommendation from Caledonian.
-Indeed, the paperwork I've seen supports that Mr H was given advice.
-The evidence is that the Caledonian representative presented themselves as an 'adviser' to Mr H. As I've highlighted above, the Caledonian representative's signature was entered in the space for 'adviser name' on the member declaration accompanying the SIPP application form.
+Taking account of the available evidence, I consider that, in this case, Caledonian did provide advice to Mr G on the merits of transferring his pension/s to the SIPP and investing in the FPI bond.
+Caledonian told Mr G it could use the AFPS transfer proceeds "to build a larger income for [him] to retire on than the Armed Forces Pension Scheme would have supplied" and suggested a meeting to "talk through the opportunities and benefits that [could] be gained by transferring [his] military pension into a private scheme."
+It appears more likely than not that Caledonian proactively suggested to Mr G he transfer his pension/s and make the investment.
+Mr G had limited investment experience and transferred to the same SIPP, and same investment as many other consumers who Caledonian introduced.
+I don't think Mr G would have transferred his pension/s to a SIPP or invested it in FPI of his own volition or without a positive recommendation from Caledonian.

+Indeed, the paperwork I've seen supports that Mr G was given advice.
+The evidence is that the Caledonian representative presented themselves as an 'adviser' to Mr G. As I've highlighted above, the Caledonian representative's signature was entered in the space for 'adviser name' on the member declaration accompanying the SIPP application form.
+Caledonian also selected the investment - the investment details were typed/prepopulated on the SIPP application form for Mr G's signature.

-So, I'm satisfied advice was given to Mr H by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.
+So, I'm satisfied advice was given to Mr G by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.